senzee1984/EDRPrison/README.md

 ### Components
 To successfully run EDRPrison, elevated privilege is required.
 EDRPrison includes the following 3 components:

-EDRPrison.exe: The main executable program.
+**EDRPrison.exe**: The main executable program.
 Can be executed in memory.
 The first execution installs WinDivert driver.

-WinDivert64.sys: The signed WFP callout driver, should be on disk.
+**WinDivert64.sys**: The signed WFP callout driver, should be on disk.

-WinDivert.dll: A component of WinDivert project, should be on disk.
+**WinDivert.dll**: A component of WinDivert project, should be on disk.

 # Benefits And Improvements